 If you are committed to an alternative vision for public safety, we ask that you join us in amplifying our demands:

-- Cancel the Antelope Valley Union High School District contract with the LA County Sheriff Department.
-The AV Union High School District spends more than $1.5 million a year on a contract with the Sheriff’s Department to police our schools.
-Meanwhile, our AV schools are in disrepair and the ratio of counselors to students is 330 to 1, while the recommended ratio is 250 to 1.
-The School District contract has expired and should not be renewed, instead we want to see those funds reinvested in school counselors, librarians, wrap around services, and after school programs.
+- Cancel all Antelope Valley School Districts contracts with the LA County Sheriff’s Department.
+The AV Union High School District spends more than $1.8 million a year on a contract with the Sheriff’s Department to police our schools, and the smaller districts spend hundreds of thousands of dollars each.
+Meanwhile, our AV schools are in disrepair, and in California, the ratio of counselors to students is 330 to 1, while the recommended ratio is 250 to 1.
+School Districts contracts should not be renewed, instead we want to see those funds reinvested in school counselors, librarians, wrap around services, and after school programs.

 It’s time now to be courageous and take decisive action to create a system of public safety that is aligned with the experiences and vision of our communities in the Antelope Valley.

 Let’s envision a community beyond law enforcement.
 Let’s Cancel the Contract.